emmanuel-battesti/swarm-rescue/README.md

 launcher.py is the main program file.
 This file will run everything needed to perform the evaluation.

-It will launch the 20 drones that we will have customized in the map that we want, make it work and give the final score.
+It will launch the 20 drones that you will have customized in the map that you want, make it run and give the final score.

 This file needs almost no modification to work, except those lines at the beginning of the file: